-Of course, “legend” has acquired secondary meanings – more often than not, to call something a “legend” can mean, depending on context, “it’s awesome” (like in “Living Legend
+Of course, "legend" has acquired secondary meanings — more often than not, to call something a "legend" can mean, depending on context, "it's awesome" (like in "Living Legend"), or "it's not true" (like in "historical legend").
+This doesn't actually mean that we don't believe in legends any more — only that we don't call them "legends" (at least so long as we believe in them).
+Such modern day legends may be referred to as Urban Legends.

 Besides explaining the origins of human institutions, another frequent function of legends is teaching morals — as a rule of thumb, legends say a lot about the values of the society or social group where they are passed down.